 Participating in a Clinical Trial

-As part of our core mission to rapidly advance new research innovations to benefit our patients, our clinicians oversee many clinical trials.
-Through voluntary participation in such studies, individuals may help researchers evaluate the safety and effectiveness of investigational treatments, tools and prevention strategies.
+As part of our mission to advance new breakthroughs that will benefit patients, Washington University physicians oversee many clinical trials.
+By participating in such studies, volunteers may help researchers learn more about healthy development or the onset of a disease state, or evaluate the safety and effectiveness of new treatments, tools and prevention methods.

 All clinical activities are overseen by the Institutional Review Board (IRB) to comply with ethical standards as well as government and institutional regulations.